ceautery/ceautery.github.io/src/blog/interview-questions.md

 Hi, 2025 Curtis here.
 I wrote this in 2013, from my last Windows machine.
 It was a couple years before leetcode was founded, when web frameworks like Angular were still in their infancies.
 Fellow devs, don't take interviews where questions like these are asked.
 It's silliness to expect someone to livecode in front of strangers, and how well a candidate does in that situation doesn't correlate with how well they'll do their job.

 2013 Curtis, though, he was more interested in showing off than setting boundaries.
-These days I look for roles where collaboration and communication are important, and using a library for powersets and squre roots is preferred over writing your own bespoke answer to a solved compsci problem.
+These days I look for roles where collaboration and communication are important, and using a library for powersets and square roots is preferred over writing your own bespoke answer to a solved compsci problem.

 That being said... on with the show!